SETI/rms-tools/cspyce/AAREADME.txt

-- Because it would be a highly questionable thing to do, the "ABORT" and "DEFAULT" options are overridden by "EXCEPTION" when the user is running spyce from an interactive shell.
+- Because it would be a highly questionable thing to do, the "ABORT" and "DEFAULT" options are overridden by "EXCEPTION" when the user is running cspyce from an interactive shell.
 However, they resume their standard effects during non-interactive runs.

 - When using the "EXCEPTION" option, each CSPICE error condition raises a